ashraffyi/Data-Engineering-Capstone-Project/README.md

 **Formats**
 -   AWS Data Exchange to S3 as CSV

-The end case is to have the data avaliable in Redshift so that we can build on my other project [Udacity-MLEN-CapstoneProject](https://github.com/sahussain/Udacity-MLEN-CapstoneProject) to forecast number of people cases (Confirmed, Deaths, Recovered, Active), hospital capacity by COVID-19 for a time duration of 30-days in united states based on historical data from JHU.
+The end case is to have the data avaliable in Redshift so that we can build on my other project [Udacity-MLEN-CapstoneProject](https://github.com/sahussain/Udacity-MLEN-CapstoneProject) to forecast number of people cases (Confirmed, Deaths, Recovered, Active), Bed Utilization Rate caused by COVID-19 for a time duration of 30-days in United States based on historical data.
+This will help hospitals to better plan hospital's resource utilization

 ### Step 2: Explore and Assess the Data